-Step 1 Applicant Applicant provides proposed project or use to jurisdictional County or City and completes application forms using the JARPA process (see Section 4 of this document).
+Step 1 Applicant provides proposed project or use to Applicant jurisdictional County or City and completes application forms using the JARPA process (see Section 4 of this document).
 Forms can be obtained online or from the County or City.
-Step 2 The respective city or county will determine if the proposed project is within the Project Boundary.
-If so City or County it alerts Chelan PUD by forwarding the application material to Chelan PUD's Real Estate Services Department.
-Step 3 Chelan PUD is notified of the proposed project or use Chelan PUD by the City or County (and or the Applicant).
+Step 2 Chelan PUD is alerted and the application material City or is forwarded to Chelan PUD's Real Estate Services County Donautus on t Step 3 Chelan PUD is notified of the proposed project or use Chelan PUD by the City or County (and or the Applicant).
 Chelan PUD will then initiate review of the proposal.
 If it is determined the action will require FERC approval, Chelan PUD will work with the applicant to outline the documents needed and discuss the potential timelines associated with a FERC approval process.
 Chelan PUD will review the proposed action to determine if it is consistent with License requirements and does not have the potential to adversely affect environmental, recreation, or cultural resources (see Sections 3.2 and 3.3 below for more detail).

-Step 4 Chelan PUD and Jurisdictional Agencies Upon completion of its review, Chelan PUD will provide written comment to the County or City related to its review, including any findings of potential impacts or known resource areas of concern.
-Chelan PUD will also alert other local, state, and federal agencies of its findings, as appropriate.
+Step 4 Upon completion of its review, Chelan PUD will Chelan provide written comment to the County or City PUD and related to its review, including any findings of Jurisdictional potential impacts or known resource areas of concern.
+Agencies Chelan PUD will also alert other local, state, and 1280110100 federal agencies of its findings, as appropriate.
 Under the JARPA process, the jurisdictional agencies will complete their processes to permit the proposed project.
-Step 5 Applicant The Applicant receives agency permits, including any related resource protection and mitigation requirements.
+Step 5 The Applicant receives agency permits, including Applicant any related resource protection and mitigation Аррисині requirements.
 The Applicant then provides proof of all permits obtained to Chelan PUD.
-Step 6 Chelan PUD and Applicant If the proposed project or use does not require FERC approval and all permits from jurisdictional agencies have been received, Chelan PUD will issue its approval through a permit or license.
-If the proposed project or use requires FERC approval, Chelan PUD will work with the Applicant to prepare the documents necessary for a FERC submittal and discuss the potential timeline associated with this process.
-Completing the FERC submittal can be facilitated by initiating document preparation in Step 2, so that the documents are ready to be filed with the FERC once the jurisdictional permits have been received.
-The FERC will provide notification to Chelan PUD that the application has been received and assigned for review by FERC staff.
+Step 6 If the proposed project or use does not require FERC approval and all permits from jurisdictional agencies Chelan have been received, Chelan PUD will issue its PUD and approval through a permit or license.
+Applicant If the proposed project or use requires FERC approval, Chelan PUD will work with the Applicant to prepare the documents necessary for a FERC submittal and discuss the potential timeline associated with this process.
+Completing the FERC submittal can be facilitated by initiating document preparation in Step 2, so that the documents are ready to be filed with FERC once the jurisdictional permits have been received.
+FERC will provide notification to Chelan PUD that the application has been received and assigned for review by FERC staff.
 In some cases, FERC staff may request additional information.
 The FERC review process generally takes from 3 to 6 months to complete, depending on the complexity of the submittal and thoroughness of the application.